-Teaching is carried out in person or, if necessary, online using the MS Teams tool.
-The form of teaching is specified by the teacher at the beginning of the semester, updated continuously.
+The subject is carried out in person or, if necessary, remotely using the online platform Big Blue Button (BBB) or MS Teams.
+The form of teaching is specified by the teacher at the beginning of the semester and updated continuously.